anitaposch/anita-grav/user/pages/04.blog/articles-missing/2022-09-09-billions-notes.md

 template: article
 ---

-# Baby, I'm a Billionaire
+# Traditional currencies are worthless without authorities
 No need to wait for bitcoin to go to 10 Million anymore!
 I'm a Billionaire already!
 ![](assets/_2022-09-09-55-Billion.jpg)